Painful intelligence: What AI can tell us about human suffering: Speeding up the training

 Plasticity can further be increased by restriction of food intake, which is another typical characteristic of ascetic training in spiritual traditions.
 Paradoxically, it can also be increased by the very opposite of sensory deprivation: enriching the environment.
-In animal experiments, that might mean allowing the animals to live as groups in large, spatially complex cages which are equipped with toys and running wheels.
+In animal experiments, that might mean allowing the animals to live as groups in large, spatially complex cages, equipped with toys and running wheels.
 In humans, similar results are obtained by aerobic exercise, as well as action video game playing.
-Whether such methods could be used to improve meditation practice is a very interesting question for future research.\footnote{Increase in plasticity due to food restriction: \citep{spolidoro2011food}; environmental enrichment: \citep{sale2007environmental}; exercise and games: \citep{bavelier2010removing,nokia2016physical}.}
+Whether such methods could be used to improve meditation practice is a very interesting question for future research.\footnote{Increase in plasticity due to food restriction: \citep{spolidoro2011food}; environmental enrichment: \citep{sale2007environmental}; exercise and games: \citep{bavelier2010removing,nokia2016physical}.
+See also \citet{kirste2015silence} who show how both silence and unusual noise can increase neurogenesis in the hippocampus (and thus plasticity), which they assume is due to the novelty of both conditions.}

 Plasticity can also be increased by drugs, such as the antidepressant fluoxetine (aka Prozac).
 A large amount of research is currently being conducted on new drugs that would increase plasticity even more, and with minimal side effects.
 The huge impact such drugs could have on society is obvious.\citenew{vetencourt2008antidepressant,castren2017neuronal,ly2018psychedelics}